 If End Length is not zero, an extra bone is generated at the end of transform hierarchy, length is multiplied by last two bone’s distance.

 - End Offset

 If End Offset is not zero, an extra bone is generated at the end of transform hierarchy, offset is in character’s local space.

-The force apply to bones, in world space.
+The force applies to bones, in world space.
 Partial force apply to character’s initial pose is cancelled out.
-The force apply to bones, in world space.
+The force applies to bones, in world space.